ujjalsaha/FacultySearchEngine/README.md

 Linux or MacOS [Recommended]

-All packages installed from requirements.txt
+All packages must be installed from requirements.txt